pablobuenaposada/fitbot/README.md

 **Note:** Use free proxies at your own risk, as your credentials will be transmitted through them.
 Additionally avoid sharing the proxy you are using in here since AimHarder may block it.

+## I'm a cheapo, can I run this without using my own infrastructure for free?
+Yes, you can!
+By using GitHub Actions, you can run this script without needing your own infrastructure.
+It can also be configured to run automatically on a schedule.
+For details about potential connection blocks and proxy usage, refer to the previous section.

+You can find an example of the GitHub Actions workflow in the [`.github/workflows/scheduled.yml`](.github/workflows/scheduled.yml) file.

+Clone this repo, get a proxy (https://www.freeproxy.world/), add your secrets, edit the file to your needs and it should be ready to go.

 Enjoy!